Last updated on October 30th, 2017

 How to fix the High Disk Usage issue on Windows 10/8.1/8.

 – Before you continue to apply the solutions below, in order to resolve the 100% disk usage problem in Windows 10 task manager, try the following:

 - Make sure that you system is virus free.

-- Uninstall Microsoft One Drive (if installed).
+- Uninstall Microsoft One Drive (if installed) from your system.

-- Uninstall your Antivirus program.
+- Uninstall or temporarily disable your Antivirus program.